shamil614/retry_broadway/blog.md

 # Rabbitmq Retries Made Easy with Delayed Message Exchange Plugin and Elixir's Broadway

 ## Introduction
-If you ever needed to distrubute work to multiple nodes then you probably used or considered using RabbitMQ.
+If you ever needed to distribute work to multiple nodes then you probably used or considered using RabbitMQ.
 RabbitMQ is easily one the most versatile and reliable message brokers available.
 As many know it's so reliable because it's built with Erlang and OTP.
 While RabbitMQ has many features, handling and retrying failed messages is not one of them.
 Recently I developed a solution that leverages core RabbitMQ features along with a plugin to develop a clear and concise retry pattern for failed or rejected messages.
-While this blog post uses Elixir's Broadway for processing messages, the overall retry pattern can easily be applied for any other language or implmentation.
+While this blog post uses Elixir's Broadway for processing messages, the overall retry pattern can easily be applied for any other language or implementation.
 You can find the [RetryBroadway code](https://github.com/shamil614/retry_broadway) on Github.

 ## Core Components